 An eight-year regeneration project spanning 11.8 acres, The Brentford Project establishes a new town centre and revitalised high street, with 876 homes alongside retail, leisure, commercial, cultural and community spaces.

-Following a lengthy planning and CPO process, there was confusion and lack of confidence amongst the community regarding delivery of the project.
-To reengage locals and share the vision, Ballymore activated a derelict pocket on the River Brent to bring the waterfront to life.
+Following a lengthy planning and compulsory purchase order process, there was confusion and lack of confidence in the community about delivery of the project.
+To re-engage locals and share the vision, Ballymore activated a derelict pocket on the River Brent to bring the waterfront to life.

 The Brentford Project began as a three-month cultural and community engagement initiative celebrating the town’s creativity and establishing it as a platform for the arts, live music and food.
-Ballymore transformed abandoned warehouses into a 4,000 sq. ft. event and exhibition space, information centre, and restaurant and bakery, Rye by the Water.
+Ballymore transformed abandoned warehouses into a 4,000 square feet event and exhibition space, information centre, and restaurant and bakery Rye by the Water.

-The Brentford Project has brought previously unused spaces back into use sooner than planned, creating an inviting space in the heart of Brentford where local people can gather, relax and spend time – something the area previously lacked.
+The Brentford Project has brought previously unused spaces back into use sooner than planned, creating an inviting area in the heart of Brentford where people can gather, relax and spend time – something the area previously lacked.

 Also on-site is the interim home of classic car hub Duke of London.
-Ballymore put on events and workshops in collaboration with local businesses including affordable co-working The Maker Station’; artist collective, Johnsons Island Artists; Brentford & Chiswick Local History Society; local musician Robert Hokum and nearby independent craft brewer, Kew Brewery.
+Ballymore put on events and workshops in collaboration with local businesses including: affordable co-working studio The Maker Station; artist collective Johnsons Island Artists; Brentford & Chiswick Local History Society; local musician Robert Hokum; and nearby independent craft brewer Kew Brewery.

-The Brentford Project welcomed over 3,000 visitors throughout the summer.
+The Brentford Project welcomed more than 3,000 visitors throughout the summer.
 Many attended several events, returning with family and friends.
-Rye by the Water has been popular since opening on 25th June, averaging 50-60 visitors per day, with more at weekends.
+Rye by the Water has been popular since opening on 25 June 2019, averaging 50-60 visitors per day, with more at weekends.